 Battery too cold or too hot

-The BMW iX3 uses an 800V NMC battery that is sensitive to temperature.
-If the battery is below 15°C or above 40°C, the car limits charging speed to protect cell longevity.
-In winter, this is the most common reason for slow DC charging.
+The iX3 uses a 400V battery pack with approximately 74 kWh usable capacity.
+When the battery is cold (common in winter) or very warm, the car limits charging speed to protect cell longevity.
+This is the most common reason for slow DC charging.
 Use iDrive navigation to route to the charger so preconditioning activates automatically.

 State of charge above 80%

 The iX3 follows a standard charging curve.
-Above 80%, DC charging power drops significantly, sometimes to under 30 kW.
+Above roughly 80%, DC charging power drops significantly.
 This is normal battery chemistry protecting the cells, not a fault.
 BMW designed it this way intentionally.

 Preconditioning did not activate